About Susan

 Q: How long does it take to get my painting?

-Q: Can I get my painting in less than 6 weeks?
+Q: Can I get my painting in less time?

 Q: Is it okay if my child is making a funny face or blinking?

-A: Yes, but it is preferred the subject’s mouth is closed.
+A: Yes, but it is preferred that the subject’s mouth be closed.

 Q: Do you ever paint the faces of people?

 A: No, my paintings are impressionistic sketch portraits, not formal portraits.
-The emphasis is on spirit, gesture, personality, and beautiful paint handling.
-I can always paint a portrait without showing the face.
+The emphasis is on spirit, gesture, personality, and the expressiveness of the brushwork.
+One solution is to select a photo that has been taken from an angle that doesn't show the face.
 For example: a child facing the ocean with their back towards the camera.

 Q: Can you make a painting from several different photos?

 A: Yes.
-I often do this for separate groups of grandchildren combined into one painting as a gift for the grandparents.
+I often do this for separate groups of grandchildren which have been combined into one painting from multiple photographs (as a gift for the grandparents, for example).
 Photos just need to be scaled with a yardstick.
 Contact me for more instructions.

 Q: What clothes or colors should be worn ?

-A: Clothes that have special meaning or mark a special day are a good idea but there are no clothes items in particular that can’t be painted.
+A: Clothes that have special meaning or mark a special day are a good idea, but there are no garments that can’t be painted.
 The only solid colors that are not good are peach and orange.

 Q: Can I mail in a hardcopy of a photo?